jihenBouguerra/filter_api/README.md

 ## API Parameters ##

 * [display]: List of the columns that should be displayed
-* [countrie]: List of the countries that should be filtred
+* [countries]: List of the countries that should be filtred
 * [os]: List of the channels that should be filtred
 * [channels]: List of the channels that should be filtred
 * [order_by]: List of the culumns for the  order by